Kirill888/parallella-fpga-dummy-io/sample/README.md

 # Introduction

-This project will walk you through creating a custom, minimal FPGA project in Vivado for Parallella board.
+This project will walk you through creating a custom, minimal FPGA design in Vivado for Parallella board.
 This was tested using Parallella "Desktop Edition" (7010 based), but the scripts also support "Embedded" edition (7020 based), in fact scripts default to 7020 based model.